 Samsung definitely stole a note from Apple with its watch customization menu.
 It looks and operates identically to the Apple Watch, but we can’t complain a ton, because it works.
 An added bonus: Samsung watch faces can be interactive.
 Several baked-in faces animate to show if you’re meeting your fitness goals, and companies like CNN have created special watch faces with their headlines scrolling past.

-As much as I love wearing and using the Gear S2, it’s one of the most frustrating products I’ve ever reviewed.
-I tested the device paired with a Nexus 5X and Samsung Galaxy S6 Edge Plus.
+As much as we love wearing and using the Gear S2, it was for a while one of the most frustrating products we had ever reviewed.
+In testing the device paired with a Nexus 5X and Samsung Galaxy S6 Edge Plus in November of 2015, we encountered tremendous issues connecting to our phones — issues that have subsequently been fixed.
+Here’s the scoop.

-The setup process is fairly straightforward when it works.
-You download the Android app (the Gear S2 is Android-only, for now), find the watch, and then hit Yes on both devices.
+The setup process for the Gear S2 is fairly straightforward when it works.
+You download the Android app (the Gear S2 is Android-only, for now, though the company recently launched a long overdue beta test for iOS support in Korea), find the watch, and then hit Yes on both devices.
 This will probably work the first time you set up your Gear.
-After that, prepare for hell.

 If the Gear S2 runs out of battery, it will never reconnect to your phone again.